Dpkg

 dpkg is the software at the base of the package management system in the free operating system Debian and its many derivatives. dpkg is used to install, remove, and provide information about .deb packages.

 dpkg (Debian Package) itself is a low-level tool.
 Advanced Package Tool (APT), a higher-level tool, is more commonly used than dpkg as it can fetch packages from remote locations and deal with complex package relations, such as dependency resolution.
-Frontends for APT, like aptitude (ncurses) and synaptic (GTK), are used for their friendlier interfaces.
+Frontends for APT, like aptitude (ncurses) and synaptic (GTK), are used for their user-friendly interfaces.

 The Debian package dpkg provides the dpkg program, and several other programs needed for runtime functioning of the packaging system, including dpkg-deb, dpkg-split, dpkg-query, dpkg-statoverride, dpkg-divert and dpkg-trigger.
 It also includes the programs such as update-alternatives and start-stop-daemon.
 The Debian package "dpkg-dev" includes the many build tools described below.

 History

 The first attempt at a package management system for Linux was possibly the development of StopAlop by Greg Wettstein at the Roger Maris Cancer Center in Fargo, North Dakota.
 It provided inspiration to create dpkg.

 dpkg was originally created by Ian Murdock in January 1994 as a Shell script.
 Matt Welsh, Carl Streeter and Ian Murdock then rewrote it in Perl, and then later the main part was rewritten in C by Ian Jackson in 1994.
 The name dpkg was originally a shortening of Debian package, but the meaning of that phrase has evolved significantly, as dpkg the software is orthogonal to the deb package format and the Debian Policy Manual which defines how Debian packages behave in Debian.